 Are you waiting to hear back regarding an insurance claim you filed in Texas?
 If so, you might be wondering what you need to do next.
 The lawyers at the MIC Law Firm understand that this can be a complicated process to navigate on your own.
 Read on to find out more about the insurance claims settlement process in Texas and how we can help.

-Does an Insurance Company Have to Respond to My Claim?
+Does an Insurance Company Have to Respond to My Claim in Texas?

 In short, yes.
 Under Texas law, an insurance company is required to respond to a claim that is filed.
 Section 542.055 of the Texas Statutes provides that an insurer must do the following within 15 days of receiving notice of a claim from a claimant: